rabaur/ebdwebsite.github.io/exercises/exercise1.md

 Choose one of the papers in the list, read it and answer the following questions:

-**IMPORTANT: submissions are individual , one paper can be chosen by two students at most, please register your choice here: [Reading List](https://docs.google.com/spreadsheets/d/1rc-Cqsg77d6jgiE8nTF9AUOyNM0h71KzvZEkXmHIEQo/edit?usp=sharing) .**
+**IMPORTANT: submissions are individual and each paper can only be chosen once by one student, please register your choice of paper here: [Reading List](https://docs.google.com/spreadsheets/d/1rc-Cqsg77d6jgiE8nTF9AUOyNM0h71KzvZEkXmHIEQo/edit?usp=sharing) .**

   * Who is the author?